OSGeoLabBp/tutorials/english/data_processing/README.rst

 intended for numerical computations.
 The syntax of the Octave program is quite similiar to Matlab, you can easy port programs between GNU Octave and Matlab.

+Python is nowadays one of the most popular programming languages.
+Numpy modul adds Python the power to numeric processing.

 Samples mostly concern on observation data/file processing.